-Facet joint injections for the Treatment of Pain
+Sacroiliac Joint Injection for the Treatment of Pain

-The aim of this leaflet is to give you information about facet joint injections and to answer some questions that you may have.
-Please note that some places do things differently to others.
+The aim of this leaflet is to give you information about sacroiliac joint injections and to answer some questions that you may have.
+Please note that places may do things differently.
 Your doctor will be able to explain fully what to expect.